 And I've never been more excited about stocks, never been more excited about the growing number of opportunities I see each and every day, and never been more excited about the shot regular investors have at life-changing wealth.

-Times were that Main Street investors faced a lot of obstacles that made it difficult and expensive to buy individual stocks.
+Back then, regular investors faced a lot of obstacles that made it difficult and expensive to buy individual stocks.

-Back then, if you wanted to buy a stock, you were almost compelled to buy a "round lot" – typically 100 shares, 500 shares, or 1,000 shares.
+If you wanted to buy a stock, you were almost compelled to buy a "round lot" - typically 100 shares, 500 shares, or 1,000 shares.

 Transaction fees were high to start with, and folks who bought less than that round lot of a hundred, five hundred, or a thousand shares additionally got slapped with an "odd-lot fee."